-- Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of: - paragraph 79(a) (iv) of IAS 1; - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - Paragraph 17 of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly owned members of a group.
+• Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of:

+- paragraph 79(a) (iv) of IAS 1; - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - of information when an entity has not applied a new IFRS that has been issued but is not yet effective. - Paragraph 17 of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly members of a group.

-The financial statements of GlaxoSmithKline plc can be obtained as described in Note 2(b).
+The financial statements of GSK plc can be obtained as described in Note 2(b).